gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

     This will be available later

 !!! info
-    If you want other GOSH users to be able to find you by your email, give permission.
+    If you want other GOSH users to be able to find you by your e-mail, give permission.

 Then click **Upload**